dprint/dprint/website/src/setup.md

 ## TLS Certificates

 dprint downloads plugins via HTTPS.
 In some cases you may wish to configure this.
+This is possible via the following environment variables:

 - `DPRINT_CERT` - Load certificate authority from PEM encoded file.
 - `DPRINT_TLS_CA_STORE` - Comma-separated list of order dependent certificate stores.